 - The Standard Option and Basic Option are HMO plans and are only available in certain areas.
 Please refer to the Service Area descriptions in Section 1.
-How this plan works to see if your county is included. - The Standard Option utilizes the BSWHP HMO Network. - The Basic Option utilizes the BSW Preferred HMO network. - Please remember that all benefit is subject to definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - For the Standard Option, the calendar year deductible is \$300 for Self Only, \$600 for Self Plus One or \$600 for Self and Family.
+How this plan works to see if your county is included. - Both the Standard Option and the Basic Option utilize the BSW Premier HMO Network. - Please remember that all benefit is subject to definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - For the Standard Option, the calendar year deductible is \$300 for Self Only, \$600 for Self Plus One or \$600 for Self and Family.
 For the Basic Option, the calendar year deductible is \$1,500 for Self Only, \$3,000 for Self Plus One or \$3,000 for Self and Family.
 The calendar year deductible is applied to almost all benefits in this Section.
-We added "(deductible applies)" to show when the calendar year deductible does apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare
+We added "(deductible applies)" to show when the calendar year deductible does apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.).

-Benefit Description You Pay Diagnostic and treatment services Standard Basic Outpatient professional services of physicians and other healthcare professionals • Physician's office • Office medical consultations • Second Surgical opinions • Home visits • Advance care planning • Blood Pressure Monitor Training \$25 per visit to a primary care physician \$50 per visit to a specialist \$25 per visit to a primary care physician \$50 per visit to a specialist Professional services of physicians In an urgent care center During a hospital stay In a skilled nursing facility \$50 per visit to an urgent care center 10% for inpatient hospital stay (deductible applies) \$75 per visit to an urgent care center 20% for inpatient hospital stay (deductible applies)
+Benefit Description You Pay Diagnostic and treatment services Standard Basic Outpatient professional services of physicians and other healthcare professionals Primary Care Provider (PCP) Office Visit Primary Care Provider (PCP) Office Visit Physician's office • \$25 Copay • \$25 Copay Office medical consultations Second Surgical opinions Home visits Advance care planning Blood Pressure Monitor Training \$0 Copay for first adult non-preventive visit \$0 Copay for dependents ages 0 - 18 Specialist Office Visit \$50 Copay \$0 Copay for first adult non-preventive visit \$0 Copay for dependents ages 0 - 18 Specialist Office Visit \$50 Copay Professional services of physicians • In an urgent care center \$50 per visit to an urgent care center \$75 per visit to an urgent care center During a hospital stayIn a skilled nursing facility 10% for inpatient hospital stay (deductible applies) 20% for inpatient hospital stay (deductible applies)

 Benefit Description You Pay

 Telehealth via E-Visit Standard Basic

 Conditions treated through E-Visits include: \$25 per E-Visit \$25 per E-Visit

 • acne

 canker or cold sore

 • cold

 sinus infection or sore throat

 constipation and/or diarrhea (irritable bowel syndrome)

 • female bladder infection (UTI)

 hay fever/allergies

 • influenza (the flu)

 influenza prevention

-pink eye (conjunctivitis)
+• pink eye (conjunctivitis)

 vaginal yeast infection

 quitting tobacco

 Visit the E-Vist site, Https://evisit.baylorscottandwhite.com/ or mybswhealth.com.

 Lab, X-ray and other diagnostic tests Standard Basic

 Tests, such as: Nothing Nothing

 Blood tests

-• Urinalysis
+Urinalysis

 Non-routine Pap tests

 Pathology

 • X-rays

 Non-routine mammograms

 • Ultrasound

 Electrocardiogram and EEG

 BRCA testing - Per the PPACA, the Plan will cover BRCA testing for women whose family history is associated with an increased risk for deleterious mutations in BRCA1 or BRCA2.

 CT/Cat Scan 10% coinsurance 20% per procedure

 • MRI (deductible applies) (deductible applies)

-Angiograms
+• Angiograms

 Myelography

 • PET Scans

 • Stress Tests